 So you have a fantastic product idea, you’ve designed it and now you have hired some great developers.
 Well done!

 But something to be aware of is the problem of source code theft.
 If things go badly your startup could be sunk before it even gets going.
 Unfortunately, the startup environment presents a lot of risk of source code theft.
 When you have a few developers on staff it’s likely that they will have full access to your code base.
 Even if you attempt to partition it, through the course of their work they are likely to mix and re-deploy your code to suit productivity needs.
-Even big companies like IBM have recently suffered at the hands of a rogue employee.
+Even big companies like IBM have suffered at the hands of a rogue employee in the past.

 This presents a risk to your business.
 This is no personal slight on the developers you have hired to build your business, it is simply a matter of ensuring your investment is protected.
 All the time, sweat and hard work you have put in to create your idea and build something worthwhile could be wiped out by one rogue employee.
 Luckily there are several solutions to your problem.